-Provided that second-order methods can be used effectively in \mathcal{L}1 -regularized models, in spite of discontinuities in the gradient function, which seems to be the subject of several papers, we again note the possibility (brought up in section 3.4) for a hybrid learning system that trains a large model using a large commodity corpus and (multi-batch) stochastic gradient descent with sparse loss gradients to obtain a global parameter vector θ_0 which is then refined using sparse updates via a (for example) $\|\theta - \theta_0\|$ regularizer and a second-order method like NLCG in a sinlge-batch mode where the "batch" of data consists of the (relatively short) interaction history with a given user.
-Such a "dual-mode" system could conceivably provide a tractable way for a large language model (or other large model) to change its beliefs and express curiosity in response to interactions with an individual user, in other words without adding to the time complexity of its responses.
-The records of such interactions could then be collected and used to further refine the base model θ_0 .
+Provided that second-order methods can be used effectively in \mathcal{L}1 -regularized models, in spite of their discontinuities in the gradient function12, we again note the possibility (brought up in section 3.4.1) for a hybrid learning system that trains a large model using (a) a large commodity corpus and (multi-batch) stochastic gradient descent with sparse loss gradients to obtain a global parameter vector θ_0 which is then (b) refined using sparse updates via a (for example) $\|\theta - \theta_0\|1$ regularizer and a suitable second-order method in a deterministic single-batch mode since the (relatively short) interaction history with a given user fits into a single batch of data points, making it feasible to have a deterministic objective.
+Such a "dual-mode" system seems like the only tractable way for a system embodying a large language model (or other large model) to change its beliefs and express curiosity in response to interactions with an individual user, without adding to the time complexity of its responses.
+The records of such interactions could then be collected from multiple users and used to further refine the base model θ_0 .

-It seems that a curated data acquisition methodology which makes user-tuned models available that express curiosity about the base model θ_0 might lead to more efficient training of large AI models and more compact and efficient knowledge representations.
+It seems that a curated data acquisition methodology based on efficient active learning might lead to more responsive, personalized, and efficient training of large AI models and more compact and efficient knowledge representations.
 Furthermore it would be possible to substitute an existing AI model for a human user, leveraging the existing model to create a more compact version of itself, which could then be further refined by human input, and so on.
 Given the reasoning power of existing AI language models, it is somewhat frightening to speculate about the possible experience of interacting with an intelligent computer system that is actually able to be interested in a user's beliefs and to express curiosity about them and perhaps even uncover contradictions.
 Provided that it can be made to work, there is furthermore the possibility for such a system to be used in interrogations by authorities of all kinds, which could lead to various abuses.
-The authors are however hopeful that humanity would ultimately benefit from the systems embodied in these ideas because of their potential for use in teaching.
+The authors are however hopeful that humanity would ultimately benefit from the systems embodied in these ideas because of their potential for use in human education and learning.